 When faced with a large bin full of squash at your farmers' market, how do you know which will be the best acorn squash to choose?

 The skin should be almost all dark green.
-If it has a lot of orange, it indicates it is overripe and may be dry and stringy.
-In my experience, the smaller squash (about 1 to 3 pounds) are best.
+If it has a lot of orange color, that indicates it is overripe and may be dry and stringy.
+In my experience, the smaller squash (about 1 to 3 pounds) are the best.
 If they're larger, they may be dry.

-- Use a sharp knife and a sturdy cutting board.
-First slice off the stem end and tips.
+Use a sharp Chef's knife and a sturdy cutting board.

-- Next, set the squash upright and slice through the middle from the stem end to the base.
+Next, set the squash upright and slice through the middle from the stem end to the base.